mys1024/vite-plugin-wat/README.md

 }
 ```

-Use type casting when exporting WASM module:
+Use type casting when importing from WASM module:

 ```typescript
 import initAddModule from './add.wat?init'